pavel-georgiev/skopos-jenkins-sample/README.md

 Sample Jenkins Integration for Skopos
 ===========================
 The following document describes how to setup a CI/CD pipeline with Jenkins and Skopos.
-The example illustrates how code changes can be build with Jenkins and deployed with Skopos.
+The example illustrates how code changes can be built with Jenkins and deployed with Skopos.
 It can be used as a baseline for creating more advanced pipelines that involve deploying in multiple stages (i.e. deploy to QA cluster, run tests, deploy to stage/production, etc).

 For simplicity, the application that we will be deploying contains one service only, but the workflow below works exactly the same with complex applications.